-The Department of Interior Architecture and Design offers the Bachelor of Science and the Bachelor of Arts degrees.
+The Department of Interior Architecture and Design offers Bachelor of Science and Bachelor of Arts degrees in Interior Design.
+All undergraduate programs are limited in available seats each year so that students can engage in significant faculty-student dialogue for their development and success.
 Both degree programs are accredited by the Council for Interior Design Accreditation (CIDA) and the National Association of the Schools of Art and Design (NASAD).
-The Department of Interior Architecture and Design does not offer a minor, although several courses may be taken by non-majors.
-Contact Tony Purvis for more information about classes for non-majors at firstname.lastname@example.org.
+The Department of Interior Architecture and Design does not offer a minor.
+All degrees help prepare a student to take the CIDQ certification exam.

-The Graduate Program in Interior Design offers the Master of Science First Professional, Master of Science Advanced Professional, Master of Arts and the Master of Fine Arts degrees that prepare you for design practice or a career in teaching and research.
-All degrees help prepare you to take the NCIDQ certification exam after required practice experience is completed.
-The Graduate Program includes the Master of Science First Professional degree for those candidates without an undergraduate degree in interior design or architecture.
-This program fully prepares candidates to enter the profession and, after practicing the required hours, sit for the NCIDQ exam required for licensing in many states.
-The Master of Science Advanced Professional, Master of Arts, and Master of Fine Arts degrees are available for candidates already holding a bachelors degree in interior design or other related and approved design discipline.
-Our MFA program is especially responsive to those graduate students wishing to enter the field of design education.
+The Graduate Program in Interior Design offers a Master of Science, Master of Arts and the Master of Fine Arts degrees that prepare students for design practice or a career in teaching and research.
+All degrees help prepare a student to take the NCIDQ certification exam.
+The Master of Science, Master of Arts, and Master of Fine Arts degrees are available for candidates already holding a bachelors degree in interior design or other related and approved design discipline.
+The MFA program is especially responsive to those graduate students wishing to teach interior design at the college or university level